Genshin Impact: Cyno Skills, Materials, Talents, and More

-After being revealed two years ago, Cyno is now only a few weeks away.
-Read along for his skills, talents, materials, and more here.
+Cyno is having a rerun in Genshin Impact Version 3.5!
+Read along for his skills, materials, talents, constellations, and more.

 His ascension stat is Crit DMG, earning up to 38.4% after his final ascension.
-He is a 5 star Polearm character.
+He is a 5-star Polearm character.
 His title is “Judicator of Secrets,” and he is also known as General Mahamatra.

+His Birthday is June 23rd, and his Constellation is named “Lupus Aureus.”

+He was initially revealed in the early days of Genshin Impact as the featured character for the Sumeru Chapter of the Archon Quests.
+He then became playable in Version 3.1, where his banner began on September 28, 2022.
+In just under 5 months, he is now again a featured 5-star, running alongside fellow Sumeru character Dehya on her debut banner.

 Cyno Materials